You Don't Have to Be Filthy Rich to Collect Art

 So how should you talk about your art?
 Well, maybe apply the same honesty and enthusiasm to it as you might when talking about other things you love—from the last great novel you read to the new HBO dramedy you’re obsessed with.

 Don’t worry about what other people think.
 Don’t stress out about your lack of expertise, vocabulary, or professional training.
 What does the art mean?
 Maybe it doesn’t have to mean anything.
-Maybe it’s simply something you wanted to wake up and look at, day after day after day—and that’s more than enough.
+Maybe it’s simply something you wanted to wake up and look at, day after day—and that’s more than enough.

 Share